I Slowed My Roll in the Classroom Today

 Photo by Max van den Oetelaar / Unsplash

-During the school year I give in to some anxiety about not getting to the same place content wise as I did the year before.
+During the school year, I give in to some anxiety about not getting to the same place content-wise as I did the year before.
 I start pushing.
 The pace picks up.
-Student and teacher stress loads start to increase...and then every once and awhile I choose to...
+Student and teacher stress loads start to increase...and then every once in a while I choose to...

 Slow Down.